 The cell executes and a dataset called Layer is added to the data pane.
 You can give the dataset a more descriptive name.

 10. Click Rename dataset to make the name editable.
-Give your dataset a descriptive name and press Enter to apply the change.
+Give your dataset a descriptive name (for example, BC_Regions_Model) and press Enter to apply the change.

 11. Expand the output dataset to review the fields.